IRS Whistleblower Program Pays Cash Rewards

 What are the Requirements to Qualify for an IRS Cash Whistleblower Award?

-In order to qualify for an IRS whistleblower reward, you will need specific and credible knowledge of tax fraud that leads to an IRS investigation.
-The IRS whistleblower is not necessarily required to obtain direct evidence or detailed data.
+In order to qualify for an whistleblower reward, you will need specific and credible knowledge of tax fraud that leads to an IRS investigation.
+Whistleblowers are not necessarily required to obtain direct evidence or detailed data.
 Any knowledge of individual or business participation in federal tax fraud is valuable and may be sufficient to file a claim.

-Also, the IRS whistleblower need not be a US citizen to be eligible for the IRS whistleblower reward.
-Underpayments or evasions in excess of $2 million may involve enough financial impact to be of interest to the IRS.
+Also, the whistleblower need not be a US citizen to be eligible for the IRS reward.

 Find out if your tax fraud information qualifies for an IRS whistleblower reward.
 Connect with Brian Mahany and the MahanyLaw team now for a private, no-fee consultation: 202.800.9791 or Report Online.